varadhbhatnagar/Blockchain-Insight/caseStudies/bitcoin.md

 3. Miners advocating BTC unlimited because lightning networks would cut down fee of transaction.
 4. Closed source bug patch have been released and if code is not available Open Source, people would stop trusting Bitcoin.
 5. Bitcoin unlimited would attack BTC Core chain and two currencies would be there simultaneously.

+### Bitcoind
+Bitcoin wiki states that
+>bitcoind is a program that implements the Bitcoin protocol for remote procedure call (RPC) use.
+It is also the second Bitcoin client in the network's history.
+It is available under the MIT license in 32-bit and 64-bit versions for Windows, GNU/Linux-based OSes, and Mac OS X.

+Bitcoind is a headless daemon, and also bundles a testing tool for the same daemon.
+It provides a JSON-RPC interface, allowing it to be controlled locally or remotely which makes it useful for integration with other software or in larger payment systems.
+Various commands are made available by the API.

+To use locally, first start the program in daemon mode:

+`bitcoind -daemon`

+Then you can execute API commands, e.g.:

+`bitcoin-cli getinfo`
+`bitcoin-cli listtransactions`

+To stop the bitcoin daemon, execute:

+`bitcoin-cli stop`

 <a name="references"></a>
 ## References